codesinger/shu/doc/shu-manual.md

 #### shu-version ####
 [Constant]

-The version number of th Shu elisp package.
+The version number of the Shu elisp package.

 # shu-bde-cpp #